ismailakinkunmi/Leaderboard/README.md

 ## Usage

-start by cloning the following command in your local machine:
+start by running the following command in your local machine:

 - git clone git@github.com:ismailakinkunmi/leaderboard.git